simao-ferreira/dotfiles/DOCS/README.md

 * [Music players](MUSIC-PLAYER.md)

 ## Monitoring
-Favorite options for monitoring are neofetch to get system info and `gotop` to get live system status.
+For monitoring some favorite options are neofetch, to get system info, and `gotop`, to get live system status.
-`gotop` is a terminal "eye-candy" version.
+`gotop` is a terminal "eye-candy" version of common tools like `htop`.

 [Neofetch](https://github.com/dylanaraps/neofetch) configuration file is placed in `.config/neofetch`, in it it's possible to change position of display information, also witch info is displayed.
-It is possible to change the image displayed.
+It is also possible to change the image displayed.

 Mi3 comes with `htop` and `screenfetch`, `htop` is visually less clear and `screenfetch` is not as configurable.

-Most of options available on `htop` or `gotop` are possible to configure to work with `i3bar/i3status` or `polybar`.
+Most of options available on `htop` or `gotop` are possible to get if configured on `i3bar/i3status` or `polybar`.

 ## Network Manager
 The network manager already is installed, to configure the VPN download the OpenVpn server configuration file and add a new VPN using the Network Manager configuration.